MAJOR INITIATIVE TO HIRE CYBERSECURITY FACULTY

 MULTIPLE OPEN POSITIONS FOR PROFESSORS AT ALL LEVELS (ASSOCIATE, ASSISTANT, FULL, AND NON-TENURE TRACK)

 Recognizing the increasing need to advance cybersecurity, Texas A&M College of Engineering launched a major initiative to hire a significant number of faculty.
 Applications are being accepted for new faculty positions in all areas of cybersecurity, including computing, networks, infrastructure and future connected environments, which include healthcare, transportation, manufacturing systems and cyber physical systems.

 Faculty will be placed with a tenure home in one of the departments within the college, primarily within the departments of Computer Science and Engineering www.cse.tamu.edu and Electrical and Computer Engineering www.ece.tamu.edu.

 Applicants must have a Ph.D. in computer engineering, computer science or electrical engineering, or a closely related field.
 For specific questions about the position, contact email@example.com.

-With over 400 tenured/tenure-track faculty members and more than 13,900 students, the College of Engineering is one of the largest engineering schools in the country.
-The college is ranked seventh in graduate studies and eighth in undergraduate programs among public institutions by U.S. News & World Report.
-The college is also ranked 10th in the Academic Ranking of World Universities compiled by Shanghai Jiao Tong University.
-The American Society for Engineering Education ranks the College second in research expenditures.
+With over 500 tenured/tenure-track faculty members and more than 16,000 students, the College of Engineering is one of the largest engineering schools in the country.
+The college is ranked seventh in graduate studies and seventh in undergraduate programs among public institutions by U.S. News & World Report.
+The college is also ranked 17th in the Academic Ranking of World Universities compiled by Shanghai Jiao Tong University.
+The American Society for Engineering Education ranks the College second in research expenditures at $278 million.